deba443/loom/README.md

 - ✅ Start, pause, and stop screen recording
 - ✅ Download recording as a `.webm` file
 - ✅ Simple and intuitive UI
-- ✅ No external libraries – 100% vanilla JS and html,css
+- ✅ No external libraries – 100% vanilla JS and html,css(scss)

 ## 🧰 Tech Stack